EliSandel/snake_game/README.md

 # snake_game
-basic snake game in python using tkinter for gui
+basic snake game in python using turtle for gui